How to check your lymph nodes

 Now check the other armpit in the same way.

-How do I check lymph nodes in the groin?
+How to check lymph nodes in the groin?

 • Horizontally along the groin crease